ZTrainWilliams/formula-rule-editor/README.md

 > ## formula-rules-editor, base Tinymce Editor
 >
-> ## if you feel nice this component, gave me a star, thanks！
+> ## if you think this component is nice, give me a star, thanks！
 >
 > template: Vite + Vue3 + Element-plus
+>
+> validate: expr-eval